Sayani07/gghdr/README.md

 We can use `geom_hdr_boxplot` to display the same variable.
 Along with displaying the 99% and 50% highest density regions, it also shows the local mode in each of the regions.
-This shows that eruption times are likely to be aroud 4.5 minutes or 2 minutes but rarely for around 3 minutes.
+This shows that eruption times are likely to be around 4.5 minutes or 2 minutes, but rarely for around 3 minutes.
 This insight was not apparent in the above boxplot.

 ``` r